Onion export ban an Indian plot: Zafrullah | The Asian Age Online, Bangladesh

-Gonoshasthya Kendra founder Dr Zafrullah Chowdhury speaking at a human chain on Thursday
+Gonoshasthya Kendra founder Dr Zafrullah Chowdhury speaking at a human chain on Thursday. -AA

 Gonoshasthya Kendra founder Dr Zafrullah Chowdhury on Thursday said India should be given a strong message as it is "trying to disturb Bangladesh's economy".

-“India’s focus is on how to devastate the economy of Bangladesh.
-That’s why they’re now conspiring.
-They suddenly stopped onion export flouting the international rules as part of this plot,” he said.
+"India's focus is on how to devastate the economy of Bangladesh.
+That's why they're now conspiring.
+They suddenly stopped onion export flouting the international rules as part of this plot," he said, reports UNB.

 He also suggested the government to stop transit facilities to India to give it a "lesson for its hegemonic attitude.
 We must raise our voices collectively against India."